"Oh, and stay away from your friend the Captain. You save his life, he saves yours, this leads to that..."

 - The Laundry Series.
 The protagonist saves Mo from a blood sacrifice in "The Atrocity Archives".
 She's seeing someone else at the time so he doesn't follow it up, but he saves her life two more times during the course of the novel, so at the end she decides to move in with him of her own accord.

-- In the second book she ends up saving from a horrific death trap.
+- In the second book she ends up saving the protagonist from a horrific death trap.
 This leads to him proposing to her.

 - In Around the World in 80 Days, Phileas Fogg rescues the Indian noblewoman Aouda from death by suttee.
 She falls in love with him almost immediately, despite their differences and how he's hinted to be quite older than her.
 Because Phileas Fogg has such an unemotional exterior, we don't find out that he loves her until the end of the novel.

 - Invoked in Emma.
 Emma is sure that Harriet and Frank Churchill will fall in love after Frank rescues Harriet from the gypsies.
 Instead, Harriet falls for Knightly, who "rescues" her by dancing with her after she was snubbed by another man.

 - Subverted in Encyclopedia Brown and the Case of the Two Fisted Poet - Sally's already interested in Percy to begin with, but he knows she's a Cute Bruiser and pre-arranges a mock battle with an older boy so he can show off when he takes her on a date.
 Sally's dizzy with delight until Encyclopedia whispers the give-away clue into her ear: Percy's glasses, which he'd put in his shirt pocket, are intact despite multiple body blows.